Koohoko/epitope_diversity/README.md

 ## epitope_diversity

-This tool is used to calculate the diversity of specific epitope population **at haplotype levels** within a NGS sample.
-It accepts a alignment BAM file as input and returns Shannon entropy and nucleotide diversity of specified genomic regions.
+This tool can calculate the diversity (e.g. [Shannon entropy](https://en.wikipedia.org/wiki/Entropy_(information_theory)) and [nucleotide diversity](https://en.wikipedia.org/wiki/Nucleotide_diversity)) **at haplotype level** within a specifed region (e.g. epitope) from a NGS sample.
+It accepts a alignment BAM file, and a GFF3 file as input and returns a tsv result.
 The application of this tool can be extended to any genomic regions, not only for immunological epitopes.
 Written in Rust, fast-running and memory-efficient.

 ### Usage
 ```
-epitope_diversity 0.1.0
+epitope_diversity 0.1.1
 Haogao Gu <koohoko@gmail.com>
-A tool for estimating epitope diversity of specific regions from a NGS alignment, written in Rust.
+A tool for estimating haplotype diversity of specific regions (e.g. epitopes) from a NGS alignment.

 USAGE:
     epitope_diversity [OPTIONS] --bam_file <FILE> --pos_file <FILE>